CEU-Economics-and-Business/ECBS-5148-Data-Architecture/_episodes/02-modeling.md

 keypoints:
 - Normalized data can be maintained with fewer errors.
 - Denormalization helps analysis speed.
-- Denormalize data the momemnt before analysis.
+- Denormalize data the moment before analysis, not sooner.
 ---

 FIXME: lesson is too long